xwal/awesome-stars/README.md

 - [newlinedotco/FlappySwift](https://github.com/newlinedotco/FlappySwift) - swift implementation of flappy bird.
 More at fullstackedu.com
 - [ijoshsmith/swift-ascii-art](https://github.com/ijoshsmith/swift-ascii-art) - Swift program that creates ASCII art from an image
 - [GEOSwift/GEOSwift](https://github.com/GEOSwift/GEOSwift) - The Swift Geometry Engine.
 - [relatedcode/ProgressHUD](https://github.com/relatedcode/ProgressHUD) - ProgressHUD is a lightweight and easy-to-use HUD for iOS.
+With more than 5000+ animations. ‼️
 - [phpmaple/Stick-Hero-Swift](https://github.com/phpmaple/Stick-Hero-Swift) - a universal iOS Game using Swift and iOS SpriteKit
 - [lexrus/VPNOn](https://github.com/lexrus/VPNOn) - Turn On your VPN like a hero.
 - [lexrus/LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - [EXPERIMENTAL] Graceful morphing effects for UILabel written in Swift.